Overselling when selling on multiple platforms

 What is the fastest way to reduce oversell damage?

-Watch low-stock and fast-moving SKUs first, then alert on failed or delayed updates.
-Pause the risky listing as soon as counts diverge and resolve the incident before the next checkout.
+Watch low-stock and fast-moving SKUs first, then review stale channels and latest sync status when counts diverge.
+Pause the risky listing as soon as the mismatch is confirmed and resolve the incident before the next checkout.
 This protects margin and reduces avoidable refunds.

 Tools